-Coach Ryan Panchadsaram, a co-founder of WhatMatters.com, says that the way for an organization to make a lot of progress when goal setting is put to paper what their Objective and Key Results (OKRs) are.
+Coach Ryan Panchadsaram, a co-founder of WhatMatters.com, says the way for an organization to make significant progress when goal setting is put to paper what their Objective and Key Results (OKRs) are.

 “OKRs are a way to capture the ambitions of the team you work on,” Panchadsaram adds.
-“They are a way to articulate the mission, vision, the objective of what you’re trying to do.
-And then the path of how you get there.”
-No matter what your goal is or what area it’s in, OKRs work to answer the “whats” and the “hows” for all goals, whether they are output and customer service-related to more existential, input questions, like how to build a company culture of collaboration.
+“They are a way to articulate the mission, vision, the objective of what you’re trying to do, and then the path of how you get there.”
+No matter what your goal is or what field it’s in, OKRs work to answer the “whats” and the “hows” for all goals, whether they are output and customer service-related, to more existential, input questions, like how to build a company culture of collaboration.

 The formula to write an OKR is simple: an Objective is what is to be achieved.
-By definition, objectives are significant, concrete, and action-oriented.
-Coach Ryan adds in the video that they should also be inspirational, poetic, and concise—something that people can easily remember.
-Tying an objective to a company mission can help with all of these.
-For example, Google recently published this mission statement as it moves into the hardware sector:
+By definition, Objectives are significant, concrete, and action oriented.
+In the video, Coach Ryan adds that Objectives should also be inspirational, poetic, and concise — something people can easily remember.
+Tying an Objective to a company mission can help with all of these.
+For example, Google published this mission statement as it moves into the hardware sector:

 “At Google, we strive to build sustainability into everything we do.
 And now that our business includes building hardware, our commitment remains the same.
 Our ambition is that every product we build will leave people, the planet, and our communities better than we found them.
 We are at the start of a journey of reimagining how even better hardware and hardware experiences are created.”